netjson/netjson/README.rst

 Motivations
 -----------

-Developing software that deal with networks is harder than it should.
+Developing software that deals with networks is harder than it should.

-One has to take into account all the differences between vendors, operating systems, routing protocols, hardware and, when dealing with community networks, one has to deal even with the different approaches of each community.
+Developers have to take into account all the differences between vendors, operating systems, routing protocols, hardware and (when working with community networks) with the different approaches of each community.

 Very often, each vendor develops an entire stack that works exclusively with its own hardware and software.